Ilú–Tramen Massif

 The Ilú–Tramen Massif is a tepui massif in Bolívar state, Venezuela.
-It is the northernmost member of the Eastern Tepuis chain and comprises two major plateaus: the larger Ilú-tepui (also spelled Uru) to the south and Tramen-tepui to the north.
+It is the northernmost member of the Eastern Tepuis chain and comprises two major plateaus: the larger Ilú-tepui (also spelled Uru) to the south and Tramen-tepui to the north, all close to the border with neighboring Guyana.
 With a maximum elevation of around 2700 m, Ilú-tepui is the taller of the two peaks.
 Both tepuis have open, rocky summit plateaus, with a combined summit area of 5.63 sqkm.
 They lie just north of Karaurín-tepui.

 Tramen-tepui, the left most tepuy in the photo below, was first climbed by Scharlie Wraight and Stephen Platt from the col between Ilú-tepui and Tramen-tepui on 24 November 1981.

 Nomenclatural confusion

 There is some confusion about the name of the mountains in the Ilu-Tramen Massif.
 Some of the local Pemón Arekuna Amerindians call the most northerly tower Iru or Ilu, while maps show the three mountains from north to south as Tramen, Ilu and Kerauren Tepuy.